indrabasak/indrabasak.github.io/_posts/2017-09-01-anatomy-of-a-bug.md

 According to [Log4j documentation](https://logging.apache.org/log4j/2.0/manual/appenders.html#BlockingQueueFactory) on _AsyncAppender_,
 the default size of the blocking queue is 128 which matched the size in the MBean.

-This led to a couple of intial hypothesis as to why the offending thread with id _455344ba_ was not returning:
+This led to a couple of initial hypothesis as to why the offending thread with id _455344ba_ was not returning:

 #### 1. Waiting for a Lock
 **The offending thread was waiting to acquire a write lock to the response log file.**